MarkDucommun/daycare-drop-off-tracker/Backlog.md

       ---
       WHEN I select no
       THEN I see the trip tracker start screen
 ***

+### DONE I can see that a trip is cancelled on the Trip History Screen

+- State - DELIVERED
+- Acceptance Criteria

+      WHEN I am on the trip history screen
+      THEN I should a list of all trips
+      AND I should see if each trip was cancelled because it's text is crossed out

+***

 ### I can see trip details